“Understated luxury in a historic Swiss mountain village: 6 modern apartments for 4-10, with hotel services”

 - The flexibility of being able to self-cater some meals, order in others via room service, and stroll to great restaurants

-- All bedrooms can be set up as doubles or twins, and all have their own bathroom, so LaVue is perfect for couples, friends and families
+- All bedrooms can be set up as doubles or twins, and all have their own bathroom - perfect for couples, friends and families

 - No communal bar area or restaurant so it feels a little like the building lacks a heart